iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 button.

 When you downgrade, you will receive a prorated refund for the days remaining in the billing period.
-For inquiries about refunds, feel free to [contact us].
+For inquiries about refunds, please [contact us].

 [contact us]: /doc/studio/troubleshooting#support